Access to Specialists

 Access to specialist care is crucial for ongoing monitoring of prostate cancer disease progression and ensuring that those affected receive access to the right treatment at the right time.

-Review by a multidisciplinary and multi-professional team, including a medical oncologist and a cancer nurse is vital to ensure that patients receive a tailored care and treatment plan.
+Review by a multidisciplinary and multi-professional team, including a medical oncologist, a cancer nurse and a radiotherapist is vital to ensure that patients receive a tailored care and treatment plan.
 Unfortunately, there is no comparative data on access to these medical professionals in Europe.

-Data on the number of urologists across Europe suggest that there is considerable variation in access to specialist care across Europe with a particularly low number of urologists in Ireland1 and the UK.
-In 2015 there was one urologist per 69,457 inhabitants in the UK2 compared to one per 14,000 in Germany.3
+Data on the number of urologists across Europe suggest that there is considerable variation in access to specialist care across Europe with a particularly low number of urologists in Ireland and the UK.
+In 2018 there was one urologist per 64,260 inhabitants in the UK2 compared to one per 14,000 in Germany.3

 More needs to be done to ensure equal and timely access to specialist prostate cancer care for those affected no matter where in Europe they live.